 In addition, our By-laws establish an advance notice procedure with regard to director nominations and other proposals by stockholders that are not intended to be included in our proxy materials, but that a stockholder instead wishes to present directly at an annual meeting.
 To be properly brought before the 2025 annual meeting of stockholders, a notice of the nomination or the matter the stockholder wishes to present at the meeting must be in writing and delivered to or mailed and received by our Corporate Secretary at our principal executive offices not later than February 24, 2025 and not before January 25, 2025.
-However, if the 2025 annual meeting of stockholders is more than 30 days earlier, or more than 60 days later, than the first anniversary of the Annual Meeting, notice must be so delivered or received not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting and the 10th day following the date on which public disclosure of the date of such annual meeting was made.
+However, if the 2025 annual meeting, notice must be so delivered or received not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting and the 10th day following the date on which public disclosure of the date of such annual meeting was made.
 Our By-laws also specify requirements relating to the content of the notice that stockholders must provide in order for a director nomination or other proposal to be properly presented at the 2025 annual meeting of stockholders.

 Our By-laws also provide for proxy access shareholder nominations of director candidates by eligible stockholders.
 For a director nominee to be included in the Company's proxy statement for the 2025 annual meeting of stockholders, a notice of the nomination must be in writing and delivered to or mailed and received by our Corporate Secretary at our principal executive offices not later than December 12, 2024 and not before November 12, 2024.
-However, if the 2025 annual meeting of stockholders is more than 30 days earlier, or more than 60 days later, than the first anniversary of the Annual Meeting, notice must be so delivered or received not earlier than the 150th day prior to such annual meeting and not later than the close of business on the later of the 120th day prior to such annual meeting and the 10th day following the date on which public disclosure of the date of such annual meeting was made.
+However, if the 2025 annual meeting of stockholders is more than 30 days earlier, or more than 60 days later, than the first anniversary of the Annual Meeting, notice must be so delivered or received not earlier than the 150th day prior to such annual meeting and not later than the close of business on the later of the 120th day prior to such annual meeting and not later than the close of business on the later of the 120th day prior to such annual meeting was made.
 Our By-laws also specify additional requirements that must be met (including eligibility requirements applicable to any nominator and any nominee) in order for a director nomination to be included in the Company's proxy statement for the 2025 annual meeting of stockholders.
 Additionally, to comply with the SEC's universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 2, 2025.